seanakabry/zk-tools/README.md

 open "$(find "$KMVAR_Instance_Documents_Directory" -type f -name "*$KMVAR_Instance_Document_UID*" | head -n1)"
 ```

-### To Be Improved
+### Areas for Improvement

 *	If no match is found, the macro should abort and inform the user.

 ### Changelog